mp-ng/sudoku-solver/README.md

 - Click a box and input a number to pencil in your choice.
 - To confirm your number, click [ENTER].
 - To delete a pencil in, click [DELETE] or [BACKSPACE].
-- Finally, if you would like the board to be solved, click [BACKSPACE].
+- Finally, if you would like the board to be solved, click [SPACE].